Metro 2033 (video game): Setting

 Metro 2033 takes place in the city of Moscow, Russia 20 years after a global nuclear holocaust in 2013.
 Moscow has become a wasteland filled with killer mutants and irradiated air and is uninhabitable for humans without protective gear.
 The surviving population now lives in the Moscow Metro, which is described as a labyrinth of railways, tunnels, and bunkers.
 Inside the metro, food, water, and supplies are scarce which lead to the formation of factions; Most notably the "Hanza," the "Red Line," and the "Rangers of the Order."
 The metro is dilapidated, with some places even requiring a universal charger in order to activate certain gates or switches.
 Other areas of the metro are also irradiated and filled with water or debris.
 Some areas contain anomalies or the supernatural which can cause psychic damage towards those that approach those areas.
 On the surface, the city is desolate, air and water are contaminated with radiation, and nearly everything is covered in ice and snow.
 While uninhabitable to humans, the surface is home to many mutants, especially the Dark Ones.
-The overall tone that the game tries to encapture is a grim and melancholic feeling, as well as displaying the miserable lives of people who've survived the great war.
+The overall tone that the game tries to encapture is a grim and melancholic feeling, as well as displaying the miserable lives of people who have survived the great war.